rust-lang/book/second-edition/src/ch17-00-oop.md

 programming toolbox, there are other solutions in Rust depending on the reason you want to use inheritance.

-TODO: should we expound more on inheritance's downsides, like inheriting too much, not being able to have multiple inheritance in some languages, the diamond problem?

 There are two main reasons to reach for inheritance.
 The first is as a type
 system: to express that a child type can be used in the same places that the parent type can be used.
 For this, Rust has *trait objects* so that we can